budip/budip/README.md

   - Alternative text (alt text)
   - Category classification
   - Concise summary
+  - Product Detection and Price Suggestions:
-- **Coming Soon:** If the image contains a product or item, the system will detect it and suggest nearby places to purchase it — both new and second-hand
+    If the uploaded image contains a recognizable product, the system automatically detects it, fetches real-time pricing from multiple stores, and suggests nearby purchasing options.

 <br>